Breaking news :

 2. Write a professional and human message

 When asking to reschedule, the tone of your message is key.
 Neither too formal nor too casual.
 Neither too vague nor too alarming.
 Aim to be professional while expressing empathy.
+Here are two templates you can adapt to your situation:

 Example in a HR context:

-Thank you for the scheduled interview on [day].
+Subject: Rescheduling interview on May 14 Hi [First name], Thank you for the scheduled interview on [day].
 An unexpected professional commitment requires me to ask for a reschedule.
 I sincerely apologize.
+Here are three proposed time slots that could work: [time slots] Thank you for your understanding.
+I remain available for any questions.
+Best regards,

 3. Reduce the risk of a poorly received reschedule